Hyunlai/projectobjor/README.md

 - **Post Reaction Counters**
   - The reaction counters may display an incorrect count of zero due to an inefficient database query.

+- **Share Button**
+  - The homepage feed does not display the share button but it displays the button when viewed in the profile.